Sasanian Empire: Industry and trade

 Persian industry under the Sasanians developed from domestic to urban forms.
 Guilds were numerous.
 Good roads and bridges, well patrolled, enabled state post and merchant caravans to link Ctesiphon with all provinces; and harbors were built in the Persian Gulf to quicken trade with India.
 Sasanian merchants ranged far and wide and gradually ousted Romans from the lucrative Indian Ocean trade routes.
 Recent archeological discovery has shown the interesting fact that Sasanians used special labels (commercial labels) on goods as a way of promoting their brands and distinguish between different qualities.

-Khosrau I further extended the already vast trade network.
+Khosrow I further extended the already vast trade network.
 The Sasanian state now tended toward monopolistic control of trade, with luxury goods assuming a far greater role in the trade than heretofore, and the great activity in building of ports, caravanserais, bridges and the like, was linked to trade and urbanization.
-The Persians dominated international trade, both in the Indian Ocean, Central Asia and South Russia, in the time of Khosrau, although competition with the Byzantines was at times intense.
+The Persians dominated international trade, both in the Indian Ocean, Central Asia and South Russia, in the time of Khosrow, although competition with the Byzantines was at times intense.
 Sassanian settlements in Oman and Yemen testify to the importance of trade with India, but the silk trade with China was mainly in the hands of Sasanian vassals and the Iranian people, the Sogdians.
+In 571 direct control over incense produced in Yemen, fell to the Sasanian Empire.

 The main exports of the Sasanians were silk; woolen and golden textiles; carpets and rugs; hides; and leather and pearls from the Persian Gulf.
 There were also goods in transit from China (paper, silk) and India (spices), which Sasanian customs imposed taxes upon, and which were re-exported from the Empire to Europe.

 It was also a time of increased metallurgical production, so Iran earned a reputation as the "armory of Asia".
 Most of the Sasanian mining centers were at the fringes of the Empire – in Armenia, the Caucasus and above all, Transoxania.
-The extraordinary mineral wealth of the Pamir Mountains on the eastern horizon of the Sasanian empire led to a legend among the Tajiks, an Iranian people living there, which is still told today.
-It said that when God was creating the world, he tripped over the Pamirs, dropping his jar of minerals, which spread across the region.
+The extraordinary mineral wealth of the Pamir Mountains led to a legend among the Tajiks: when God was creating the world, he tripped over the Pamirs, dropping his jar of minerals, which spread across the region.